Yandex Cloud

 • Authenticate as a service account from inside a VM

-Learn how to authenticate in the CLI:
+Learn how to get authenticated in the Yandex Cloud CLI:

 Service accounts are different from user accounts or federated user accounts.
 You cannot use service accounts to log in to the management console, but you can use them to manage resources in Yandex Cloud.